njgibbon/njgibbon/README.md

 Most of my experience is within large, complex enterprise technology environments with lots of stakeholders & dependency & competing concerns :clipboard::comet::office::rainbow::crystal_ball:.
 Through this & wider learning I value all activities that can impact value streams :rocket:.
 Organisational design, team interactions, improvement processes etc. where bottlenecks :champagne: can often be identified & carefully adjusted.

 #### Now
-I am consciously growing strong roots 🌳 as a technical leader by learning, doing & sharing in a ranges of ways.
+I am consciously growing strong roots 🌳 as a technical leader by learning, doing & sharing in a range of ways.
 Going in to the future this will allow me to efficiently pivot with my organisation, the industry & my own curiosity from a position of strength & confidence.
-My current learning focus is: security.
+Currently learning: cloud security.

 #### Skills
 * Automation, cloud, containers, coding, linux, networking.